Quatton/vertrag/README.md

 ## What I'm gonna do with this?

 - OpenAPI Generator kinda gives you too little control over the generated code.
 I don't quite like its naming conventions.
 Maybe I might build a custom generator for it.
+  - Also it generates the entire server.
+I just need routes and models.
 - Database and Auth.
 - Generate oRPC contracts, but this work might be a direct contribution to oRPC instead of a separate project.